xebia-functional/macroid/macroid-akka/README.md

 This project contains some glue to setup message-passing between Android Fragments using [Akka](http://akka.io).

-It has no dependencies baked in — you have to add your version of Akka yourself (see below).
+You have to add your version of Akka yourself (see below).

 ### How to use